tarantool/doc/doc/contributing/docs/markup/intro.rst

 Making comments
 ---------------

 Sometimes we may need to leave comments in an rST file.
-To make Sphinx ignore some text during processing, use the following per-line notation with ".. //" as the comment marker:
+To make Sphinx ignore some text during processing, use the following per-line notation with ``.. //`` as the comment marker:

 ..  code-block:: rst

     .. // your comment here

 The starting characters ``.. //`` do not interfere with the other rST markup, and they are easy to find both visually and using ``grep``.
-There are no characters to escape in grep search, just go ahead with something like this:
+To find comments in source files, go ahead with something like this:

 ..  code-block:: console

-    $ grep ".. //" doc/sphinx/dev_guide/*.rst
+    $ grep -n "\.\. //" doc/reference/**/*.rst
+    doc/reference/reference_lua/box.rst:47:.. // moved to "User Guide > 5.
+Server administration":
+    doc/reference/reference_lua/box.rst:48:.. // /book/box/triggers
+    ...

+If you're working with PyCharm or other similar IDE, links in the console will be clickable and will lead right to the source file and string.
+Check it out!

+..  image:: _static/grep-logs.png
+    :align: center
+    :scale: 50%
+    :alt: clickable links in the console

 These comments don't work properly in nested documentation, though.
 For example, if you leave a comment in module -> object -> method,